Vision (comics): Fictional character biography

 He joins the new lineup of the Mighty Avengers, along with Stature.
-They opt to keep their dual memberships in the Avengers and the Young Avengers a secret, in order to hunt for the Scarlet Witch (really Loki in disguise), who arranged for the roster to form.
-They ultimately tell their teammates this when Loki reveals his impersonation of Wanda and confront him.
-When Steve Rogers was sent travelling back and forth across his timeline, he is able to pass on a message to the Avengers in the present by briefly isolating himself with the Vision during the Kree-Skrull War and asking him to pass on a time-delayed message, which Jonas was able to access and share with the other Avengers.
-When the Mighty Avengers ultimately disbands following the events of the "Siege", Jonas and Cassie rejoin the Young Avengers full-time.
+They opt to keep their dual memberships in the Avengers and the Young Avengers a secret to hunt down the Scarlet Witch (really Loki in disguise).
+They ultimately tell their teammates this when Loki reveals his impersonation of the Scarlet Witch and confront him.
+When the Mighty Avengers disband following the events of "Siege", Vision and Cassie rejoin the Young Avengers full-time.

 In Avengers: Children's Crusade, Cassie is killed by Doctor Doom, and Iron Lad decides to take her body into the future to be revived.
-Jonas protests, reasoning that such an action is more in line with Kang's manipulation of time than what Cassie would want, and Iron Lad murders him in a fit of jealous anger.
-Although his teammates contemplate rebuilding him, they decide against it, both because they lack the 30th-century technology to do so and because, even with their access to his back-ups, the lack of a back-up immediately prior to his death would mean that they would have to tell him about Cassie's death all over again.
-Kate, Cassie's best friend, prefers to believe that he and Cassie are somehow together wherever they are now.
+Vision protests, reasoning that such an action is more in line with Kang's manipulation of time than what Cassie would want, but is destroyed by Iron Lad.
+Although Vision's teammates contemplate rebuilding him, they decide against it, both because they lack the technology to do so and because, even with their access to his back-ups, the lack of a back-up immediately prior to his death would mean that they would have to tell him about Cassie's death again.